 Red’s Gluten-Free Entrees

-An up-and-coming brand I keep hearing about is called Red’s, and it offers a line of gluten-free frozen entrees and breadless breakfast sandwiches.
-Be sure to look for the “gluten-free” label as to not confuse them with the brand’s non-gluten-free entrees.
+I keep hearing about an up-and-coming brand called Red’s, which offers a line of gluten-free frozen entrees and breadless breakfast sandwiches.
+Be sure to look for the “gluten-free” label to avoid confusing them with the brand’s non-gluten-free entrees.

 Gluten-free entrees from Red’s include: